-The first babies were born in the Southern General’s £28 million redeveloped maternity unit on 9 December 2009, marking the completion of the Unit's refurbishment; a milestone of the ambitious strategy to improve services for mothers and children across the city.
+The first babies were born in what was then known as the Southern General’s £28 million redeveloped maternity unit on 9 December 2009, marking the completion of the Unit's refurbishment; a milestone of the ambitious strategy to improve services for mothers and children across the city.

 Among its world-class facilities is the brand new foetal medicine department providing specialist diagnostic facilities and treatment to unborn babies from across Scotland.
 The hospital is also a national centre for certain specialist services for newborn babies and provides state-of-the-art intensive care services.

-The Maternity building will be physically linked to the new children’s and adult hospitals via a walkway bridge.
+The Maternity building is physically linked to the new children’s and adult hospitals via a walkway bridge.

 The development includes a large three storey extension to the pre-existing maternity unit, offering mums and their babies the very best in terms of accommodation and access to the latest equipment and technology.

-The unit is also the first piece in the jigsaw that will see a truly gold standard of healthcare on the Govan site with maternity, children’s and adult acute services all together when the new £800million South Glasgow Hospital Campus is completed in 2015.
+The unit was also one of the first pieces in the jigsaw that saw a truly gold standard of healthcare on the Govan site with maternity, children’s and adult acute services all together with the £800million Queen Elizabeth University Hospital which was completed in 2015.

 The redeveloped maternity boasts a number of world class facilities for women and babies from across the city and beyond.
 These include:

-Further work will provide modern, attractive accommodation for day care, assessment and early pregnancy advisory services.
+Further work provided modern, attractive accommodation for day care, assessment and early pregnancy advisory services.

-It is anticipated that there will be around 5,500 births at the new redeveloped Southern Maternity each year.
+There are around 5,500 births at the South Glasgow Maternity unit each year.